 - Remove any easily-removable affected clothing

-- Cool the burn with cold running water for 20 minutes, then keep the area warm and dry.
-Ice should not be used on the burn wound
+- Cool the burn with cool running water for 20 minutes, then keep the area warm and dry.
+Ice should not be used on the burn wound.

 - Seek medical advice for wounds that blister or if there are any concerns.

 Depending on how serious the burn is (in depth, size and location) burns may be treated as either an inpatient (admitted into hospital) or as an outpatient.
 In both instances, multiple health professionals (surgeons, nurses, physiotherapists and occupational therapists) will be involved.
 As required, a social worker or psychiatric liaison staff may be involved.

 Referrals into the system can come from your family doctor or via an emergency department.